 Medicare went live in March.
 We donated fifty trees to the southern Australian island of Tasmania, one of the last places where many of Australia’s threatened native species can thrive.
 Unfortunately, centuries of farming in the Tasmanian midlands have depleted habitats and reduced biodiversity.

 Reforestation is a major challenge for Haiti.
 Centuries of over-farming and poor agricultural methods have destroyed the region’s soil.
 Erosion makes it very difficult to grow food, and dramatically increases the impact of natural disasters.
 Planting trees here will help restore nutrients to the soil and teach local farmers how to use the land responsibly and profitably.
-So when BE O Bar went live, we donated 50 trees the this area.
+So when BE O Bar went live, we donated 50 trees to this area.

 The goal is not to get more sympathy or to brag about how different we are.
 We want to inspire other companies to join us in this movement.
 We are all in this together!